Billionaire Profile

 Early Life and Education

 Mark Richard Walter was born on May 22, 1960, in Cedar Rapids, Iowa.
-His father worked at a concrete block manufacturing plant.
-Walter graduated from Cedar Rapids Jefferson High School in 1978.
-He pursued higher education at Creighton University, where he earned a bachelor's degree in business in 1982.
-He then attended Northwestern University School of Law, graduating in 1985.
+He grew up in a middle-class family and graduated from Cedar Rapids Jefferson High School in 1978.
+Walter pursued higher education at Creighton University, earning a Bachelor of Science in business administration in 1982.
+He furthered his studies at Northwestern University School of Law, graduating with a Juris Doctor degree in 1985.
+His background in law and business administration has been pivotal in his career.

 Rise to Success